 9. Place the sugar mixture into a bowl with the egg whites and place over a pan of simmering water.
 Cook, whisking constantly until the mixture reaches 80 C

-10. Remove from the heat and beat with electric beaters for 10 minutes.
+10. Remove from the heat and whisk the mixture (I like to use my stand mixer with the whisk attachment) for 10 minutes.

 11. Pile the meringue onto the lemon mixture and, if the mood is right, scorch the top of the meringue with a kitchen torch.